 Proposed method was integrated in the VTM1.0 and BMS1.0 and tested against the corresponding VTM1.0 and BMS1.0 CTC anchors.

 Complete set of requested simulation results for CE2.3.2 was provided through SVN repository and attached to this contribution.
 This section provides a summary of these results.

+Results of Test 2.3.2a (fixed block sizes)

 Comparative results of the method with block sizes restricted to the CTU are reported in are reported in Tables 3, 4 and 3 (for AI, RA and LDB coding configurations respectively).

 Table 1.
 Proposed method with block size restricted to the CTU, AI configuration